What is Text-to-Speech (TTS)?

 Can TTS clone a specific voice?

-Yes, voice cloning is now a standard feature of premium TTS providers.
-ElevenLabs can create a high-quality voice clone from as little as 30 seconds of sample audio, with professional-grade clones requiring 3-5 minutes.
+Yes, voice cloning is now a standard feature of some premium TTS providers.
+Many systems can create a custom voice from a short sample, while professional-grade clones usually require longer recordings, consent controls, and careful review.
 This enables businesses to maintain brand consistency by using a specific spokesperson voice across all AI interactions.
 Voice cloning raises ethical considerations, so reputable providers require consent verification from the voice owner before creating clones.

 Related Terms